hydro-sdk/hydro-sdk/README.md

 Common Flutter Runtime (CFR) is composed of a virtual machine implementing a subset of a Lua 5.2 environment, together with a runtime function reassembler powering hot-reload, bindings for Flutter, Dart, Dart UI, some Javascript builtins, and a set of Flutter widgets exposing it all to embedders.
 All written in pure Dart.
 Hydro-SDK combines the Common Flutter Runtime together with guest language projections and a compilation toolchain for compiling supported languages into Lua bytecode, and Lua bytecode into Dart.

 # Advanced Uses
-## Run Code in Mixed Mode With Mixed Native and Virtual (bytecode) Functions
+## Transpile Typescript to Dart, Run Code in Mixed Mode With Mixed Native and Virtual (bytecode) Functions
 Hydro includes a CLI utility under `bin` to compile `.hc` bytecode files into Dart code.
 The resulting Dart code exports a single variable called `thunks` which can be passed to any Dart-level Hydro widget, allowing the CFR's code-loader to swap out virtual functions with their native counterparts at run time.
 This effectively provides a Typescript -> Dart transpiler.
 The ouput doesn't look very similiar to the input Typescript, but is semantically equivalent.
 This can be leveraged for applications which rely on many separate `.hc` files at runtime, or to help keep the edit-debug experience for large `.hc` files fast and responsive.

 # Limitations